vaginessa/bootboot/x86_64-bios/README.md

  - As it boots in protected mode, it only maps the first 4G of RAM.
  - Compressed initrd in ROM is limited to ~96k.
+ - The CMOS nvram does not store timezone, so always GMT+0 returned in bootboot.timezone.